 We are committed to ensuring a safe workplace.
-Within a continuous improvement context, we regularly monitor and review workplace hazards, and implement preventive measures where required.
-Safe driving, and safety in our workshops and on our construction sites are a particular focus.
+All our countries invested significantly in COVID-19 related safety measures for our valued employees and customers.
+Within a continuous improvement context, we regularly monitor and review workplace hazards and implement preventive measures where required.
+Safe driving and safety in our workshops and on our construction sites are a particular focus.